-We are no longer allowed to accept a signed copy of 1040 tax returns!
+We are no longer permitted to accept a signed copy of 1040 tax returns!

 Choose Option 1 or Option 2:

-OPTION 1 (preferred): Use the IRS Data Retrieval Tool to transfer 2013 tax data to the 2014-2015 FAFSA
+OPTION 1 (preferred): Use the IRS Data Retrieval Tool to transfer 2015 tax data to the 2016-2017 FAFSA

-Login at fafsa.gov and click on “Make FAFSA Corrections”
+- Login at fafsa.gov and click on “Make FAFSA Corrections”

-On the FAFSA, in the Financial Information section, click “Link to IRS.”
+- On the FAFSA, in the Financial Information section, click “Link to IRS.”
 (Parent financial section will be first; then the student financial section will follow.)

-On the IRS page that pops up, fill out the form and click on “Transfer my tax information into the FAFSA.”
+- On the IRS page that pops up, fill out the form and click on “Transfer my tax information into the FAFSA.”
 It should take you back to the FAFSA and the tax information should be filled in.

-If both the student and parent(s) filed taxes, the linking process (above) will need to be done for both the student and the parent(s).
+- If both the student and parent(s) filed taxes, the linking process (above) will need to be done for both the student and the parent(s).

 - Lastly you must resubmit the FAFSA.
 (We will be notified electronically.)

 You will NOT be able to use IRS Data Retrieval Tool if:

-Marital status changed after December 31, 2013
+- Marital status changed after December 31, 2015

 - Filed "Married Filing Separately"

-Filed an amended return
+- Filed an amended return

-Filed a foreign tax return
+- Filed a foreign tax return

-Filed a tax return using a Tax ID Number (TIN)
+- Filed a tax return using a Tax ID Number (TIN)

-**Tax information electronically filed within the previous 2 weeks or submitted by mail within the previous 8 weeks may not yet be available.
+**Tax information electronically filed within the previous 3 weeks or submitted by mail within the previous 8 weeks may not yet be available.